decodehq/XEEPluralizer/README.md

 =============

 XEEPluralizer is a class that helps you perform gramtically correct pluralization of the words in various languages.
 Pluralization is a trivial task for most of the well known world's langauges.
-But for some langages it can be a nuisance.
+But for some langages (mostly Slavic) it can be a nuisance.
 For example in English word "wolf" woulf be pluralized like this:
 <li>
 <ul>1 wolf</ul>